marcsze/swc_introR_lessonStuff/IntroR_Day1.md

 ```
 * Try this new function on 0 should return -273.15 if it works properly.
 * Show how to create fahrenheit to celsius conversion using the two functions already made
+* **Walk through this example with the class as a fill in the blank**
+	* Want to highlight how we can nest one function into another

+* Ask classs to try to create a faherienheit to celsius function with what they have learned

+*Solution*
 ```R
 fahr_to_celsius <- function(temp){
   temp_k <- fahr_to_kelvin(temp)